nurkhannury/miniba/README.md

 ![miniBA Logo](assets/favicon-32x32.png)

 A lightweight web app that helps small and medium‑sized business owners get fast, practical insights — powered by OpenAI’s GPT models.
+At this point gpt3.5 is used since it is very cheap.
+The model can be changed to some powerful & expensive models once formal paywall will be added

 ---